balintsera/evista-perform/README.md

 $form = $formService->transpileForm($formMarkup);
 ```

-Perform is based on a simple concept: build your form in plain ol' html in any template or any frontend flavour like React.js and send it to the server.
-The backend will take care of building a form object _from the markup,_ _populate_ it from the request and run your _validations_ and then call any callable you define.
+Perform is based on a simple concept: build your form in plain ol' html in any template or any frontend like React.js then send it to the server.
+The backend will take care of building a form object _from your markup,_ _populate_ it from the request, and run your _validations_.

 This differentiate it from all the other PHP form APIs, because there's no need to build any form object on the server side _before_ submission.